ACH (wrestler): WWE (2019)

-Return to independent circuit (2019–2021)
+Return to independent circuit (2019-Present)

 Hardie returned to the independent circuit after he was released by WWE.
 On December 6, 2019 Major League Wrestling (MLW) announced that Hardie, once again using his ACH ring name, had signed with the company.
 ACH wrestled on the Opera Cup set of TV tapings, teaming with former MMA fighter King Mo.
 The very next day Hardie announced on Twitter that he was quitting professional wrestling, prompting MLW to release the statement "We respect ACH's decision and want him to be happy."
 However, Hardie made his return on December 29, 2019, during an Atlanta Wrestling Entertainment event.
 He also participated on some events of Game Changer Wrestling (GCW), where he won the DDT's Ironman Heavymetalweight Championship from Joey Janela.

-Return to NJPW (2020–2021)
+Return to NJPW (2020)

 On August 10, 2020, it was announced that ACH would be returning to New Japan Pro-Wrestling as a part of their new weekly series NJPW Strong on August 14 where he teamed with Alex Zayne and TJP to take on Blake Christian, Misterioso and PJ Black.

 On November 2, 2020, ACH was announced for NJPW's Super J-Cup tournament.

 Major League Wrestling (2022)

-ACH has been announced as the replacement for Alex Shelley on the Major League Wrestling roster but never made it to the MLW roster.
+In 2022, ACH was announced to be the replacement for Alex Shelley on the Major League Wrestling roster, but never ended up appearing for the promotion.